wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-event-args-action.md

 - Methods must have exactly one accessible parameter (commonly an `EventArgs`-derived type).
 - Projected properties are populated from the event args before invocation, enabling binding to the latest event data.
+- The handler method itself must be public or internal (and visible to the generator); private/protected handlers emit XBG014.